EntraDemos/ConfigFiles/README.md

 # ConfigFiles
-O365 and Intune Config examples
+O365 and Intune Config examples used in my daily labs

 Not all of these are my personally created scripts or files.
 I have left the original author for credit.